ViliamV/todoist_scheduler/README.md

 ```
 ## Creating tasks
 You can create tasks using `task_creator.py`.
-They will be stored in directories found in `todoist_scheduler.conf`.
+They will be stored in directories `tasks`, but you can change it in `todoist_scheduler.conf`.
-Each task is a separate plain text file that can be easily modified.
+Each task is a separate plain text file in [TOML format](https://github.com/toml-lang/toml) that can be easily modified.
-To modify or create a new task, follow these conventions for the first symbol on each line.
+To modify or create a new task, follow these conventions:
-Start each line with one of the listed letter followed by space:

-- `P ` - the name of Todoist project.
-If in doubt, use Inbox.
+- `project` - the name of Todoist project.
+If in doubt, use `"Inbox"`.
-- `I ` - for recurring tasks is an interval of repetition.
-Followed by number and word (or starting letter of a word) day / week / month / month on the last day / year.
+- `interval` - for recurring tasks is an interval of repetition.
+It is a string containing number followed by word (or starting letter of a word) day / week / month / month on the last day / year.
-- `T ` - task/tasks.
+- `tasks` - task/tasks.
 Add as many as you want.
+They are strings (`" "`) in the array (`[  ]`)
-- `C ` - if there are more tasks, this is an index of the next task to be processed.
-Omit it when creating a new task.
+- `index` - This is an index of the next task to be processed, indexing starts from 0.
-- `D ` - ISO format of date of the due date of the next task
+- `date` - ISO format of due date of the next task
-- `E ` - how many days in advance should be task put into Todoist.
-Followed by number and word (or starting letter of a word) day/week/month/year.
+- `early` - how many days in advance should be task put into Todoist.
+Number followed by word (or starting letter of a word) day/week/month/year.

 ## Usage
 ```